kots727/slugbotics.github.io/content/join.md

 promoimg: "joincrop.jpg"
 ---

+**Note: We have concluded recruiting new members for the 2020-21 school year, and will not be bringing in new members for onboarding.
+If you are still interested in interacting with us, or have prior experience and would like to join the team, contact us at slugbotics@ucsc.edu**

+---

 # Join Slugbotics
 We're glad that you're interested in joining our team!
 Here at Slugbotics, we wish to bring every aspiring engineer into the field of robotics, regardless